-His PhD thesis explored Inuit knowledge and perceptions of the land-water interface, primarily based on a case study of three generations of active Kangiqsualujjumiut (Inuit people of Kangiqsualujjuaq) hunters.
-The ethnographic study explored their knowledge of the land and the sea, including their Inuktitut vocabulary for describing land and sea features and places, their understanding of myths and legends associated with the local region, and how they compartmentalise space.
-Scott lived with an Inuit family in Kangiqsualujjuaq for some time as part of his studies, and he continues to spend time with this family today.
-His PhD was supported with funds from John Crampton Travelling Fellowship, Australia.
+My PhD thesis, an ethnography, discussed Inuit knowledge and perceptions of the land-water interface.
+It was primarily based on a case study of three generations of Kangiqsualujjumiut (Inuit people of Kangiqsualujjuaq) hunters.
+I presented findings on their knowledge of the land and the sea, including the terms they used in Inuktitut for describing land and sea features, and places.
+I also researched Inuit myths and legends, particularly in relation to their senses of space and place.
+I lived with the Annanack’s, an Inuit family in Kangiqsualujjuaq, for my studies.
+I continue spending time with them and maintain an active interest in their community.
+My PhD was supported with funds from the John Crampton Travelling Fellowship, Australia.

-In 2010, he was awarded the Roberta Bondar Postdoctoral Fellowship in Northern and Polar Studies at Trent University’s Frost Centre for Canadian Studies and Indigenous Studies.
-Taking up the postdoc position in Canada, he embarked on a major project that involved researching and compiling unpublished natural history material of the Eastern Canadian Arctic region that was generated by the Smithsonian naturalist, Lucien M. Turner between 1882 and 1884.
-The project involved travelling to the Arctic to conduct interviews with Inuit elders on natural history, as well as working directly with Turner’s Collection at the Smithsonian Institution’s Arctic Studies Center in Washington, D.C.
-The research carried out on Turner’s Collection during this period formed the basis of a natural history book that Scott prepared with the Smithsonian zoologist, Kristofer Helgen, titled Mammals of Ungava and Labrador.
-Published by the Smithsonian Institution Scholarly Press in 2014, the volume brought together material on mammals that Turner recorded and collected.
-Contemporary Inuit knowledge and terminology of mammals was provided alongside Turner’s historical accounts.
-The book received an honorary mention from the William Mills Prize in 2016, which recognises the best Arctic or Antarctic non-fiction books published throughout the world.
+The project involved travelling to the Arctic to conduct interviews with Inuit elders on natural history, as well as working directly with the Turner’s Collection at the Smithsonian Institution’s Arctic Studies Centre (ASC) in Washington, D.C.
+The research formed the basis of a natural history book that I prepared with, Kristofer Helgen, then curator of mammals at the Smithsonian.
+Our book, Mammals of Ungava and Labrador, was published by the Smithsonian in 2014.
+The volume brought together material on mammals that Turner recorded and collected.
+Importantly, contemporary Inuit knowledge on mammals was provided alongside Turner’s historical accounts.
+Our book received an honorary mention from the William Mills Prize in 2016.
+This organisation recognises the best Arctic or Antarctic non-fiction books published throughout the world.

-Scott has presented his research to a range of audiences in Africa, North America, Europe, Pacific countries, and throughout Australia.
-He serves annually as an international reviewer for the Canadian Government’s Social Science and Humanities Research Council, and has served on the University of Canberra’s Human Research Ethics Committee since 2012.
-He is a member of anthropology and geography associations in Australia, Canada, and the USA.
+I’ve presented my research at over 40 conferences and forums in Africa, North America, Europe, South Pacific, and Australia.
+I’ve served as an international reviewer for the Canadian Government’s Social Science and Humanities Research Council, and served on the University of Canberra’s Human Research Ethics Committee from 2012 to 2018.

 - Honorary mention William Mills Prize for the best Arctic or Antarctic non-fiction books published worldwide, 2016